 But where there is a problem there is also a solution.
-This tutorial will you navigate past the OBS overload warning issues you are experiencing so you can stream or record videos at optimal output without disturbing the enjoyment of your viewers.
+This tutorial will you navigate past the OBS overloaded warning issues you are experiencing so you can stream or record videos at the optimal output without disturbing the enjoyment of your viewers.

 1. The biggest cause of an OBS encoding overload is because your computer does not have sufficient hardware to support OBS software.
 This typically has a negative effect on the quality of your video output and audio.

 2. Resolution strains CPU usage and can cause your computer to overheat.
 The more pixels you are using, the harder you CPU has to work to encode video output.
 As a result, your screen stutters and may even freeze.

 However, even low spec PC's with an AMD A8-4500M APU and 1.90GHz graphics card can deliver a decent stream if you make a few adjustments.
 People will watch a smooth 480p video, but they won't watch a 1080p video that lags.